 Amazon Europe Compliance Requirements

-Amazon requires that all products sold in its platform meet all legally required EU product standards, regulations, certifications, and labeling requirements.
-It’s therefore important to carefully study the product category requirements in the Amazon Seller Central for each product you are considering selling.
+Amazon requires that products sold on its platform meet EU product standards, and regulations.
+It’s therefore important to carefully study the product category requirements in the Amazon Seller Central for each product that you are considering selling.

 How does Amazon check product compliance?

-What can happen if we sell non-compliant jewelry products on Amazon?
+What can happen if we sell non-compliant jewellery products on Amazon?

-Once Amazon detects that a seller is selling non-compliant jewelry products on Amazon, the company may take immediate action on removing product listing or freeze seller’s account.
-Please make sure you understand all the compliance rules relevant to the jewelry products you are selling in the EU.
+Once Amazon detects that a seller is selling non-compliant jewellery products on Amazon, the company may take immediate action by removing the product listing or freezing the seller’s account.
+Thus, you should make sure that you understand all the compliance rules relevant to the jewellery products you are selling in the EU.